Maxilo92/File-compressor/README.md

 # File-compressor
 I build my own version of a file compressor.
 Not a new algorithm, but my own code.
-Don't judge too harshly, im still learning.

 ## Small explanation
 I choosed `Run-Length Encoding` because it seemed the easiest.